SAP-archive/teched2020-DEV161/exercises/ex15/README.md

 ## Exercise 15.2 - Formatter Modifications

-After completing these steps you will have modified the way a number represeting percentile is presented on the view.
+After completing these steps, you will have modified the way a number represeting percentile is presented in the view.

-6. In SAP business Application Studio, open the file that handles formatting - *webapp > model > formatter.js*, and add the following code:
+6. In SAP business Application Studio, open the file that handles formatting, `webapp > model > formatter.js`, and add the following code:
     ```javascript
             },